 In his two seasons at Hillsborough he made 66 appearances and found the back of the net four times, before being released by the Owls.

 In February 2018 Maghoma penned a new contract which runs until 30 June 2020.

-At the conclusion of the 2017/18 campaign, Maghoma scooped the two main prizes for Players’ Player and Supporters’ Player of the season after his best campaign for the club and leading role in the successful relegation battle.
+At the conclusion of the 2017/18 campaign, Maghoma scooped the two main prizes for Players’ Player and Supporters’ Player of the season after his best campaign for the club and playing a leading role in the successful relegation battle.